camfort/fortran-src/README.md

 # fortran-src
 ![CI status badge](https://github.com/camfort/fortran-src/actions/workflows/ci.yml/badge.svg)

+fortran-src is an open-source Haskell library and command-line application for the lexing, parsing, and static analysis of Fortran source code.
+It provides an interface to build other tools, e.g., for static analysis, automated refactoring, verification, and compilation.
+The following
-Provides lexing/parsing and early static analyses of Fortran code.
-The following Fortran standards are covered:
+Fortran standards are covered:

   * FORTRAN 66 (ANSI X3.9-1966)